How to set up syntax highlighting for Gatsby

 This means that syntax highlighting libraries can be designed to run at build-time and make different tradeoffs.
 If you wanted to highlight unusual things like CSS in JavaScript, this isn’t possible with any of the traditional libraries designed for the browser (see example above).

-gatsby-remark-vscode
+Using gatsby-remark-vscode

 Since Visual Studio Code is built with web technology and has incredible syntax highlighting capabilities, Andrew Branch decided to make the syntax highlighting of VSCode available for gatsby sites with his library gatsby-remark-vscode.

 This allows you to use VSCode extensions like syntax highlighting themes or language definitions and get the same syntax highlighting in your Gatsby site that you would otherwise have in your editor.
+It’s what is currently used on this blog and has has many amazing features:

 • Line number toggle, highlighting of specific lines